-Updated: October 31, 2025
+Updated: December 22, 2025

 The best retirement communities in Portugal offer more than just a home.
 They offer a lifestyle.
-From luxury properties in gorgeous, peaceful settings to world-class amenities like golf courses, spas, cinemas, and beauty salons, the country draws in retirees to its luxury resorts tailored for independent living in retirement.
+From luxury properties in gorgeous, peaceful settings to world-class amenities like golf courses, spas, cinemas, and beauty salons, the country draws in retirees to its quiet luxury resorts tailored for independent living in retirement.

 Portugal is famous for its sunny beaches in the Algarve, the Douro Valley vineyards, and the historic streets of Lisbon and Porto.
 But where should you go to spend your golden years?
-We have done the extensive research for you, combining expert analysis with on-the-ground insight.
-Below, you can find the best retirement villages in Portugal and tips on how to retire.

 Read more about: